vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 export NSX_PASSWORD="qwerty"
 ```

 In addition, client certificates can be used for authentication.
 Terraform will require certificate file and private key file in PEM format.
-In this case, the client certificate needs to be registered with NSX-T manager prior to invoking Terraform.
+In this case, the client certificate needs to be registered with NSX-T Manager prior to invoking Terraform.

 ```hcl